mehdi6510/UserManagement/README.md

 ## Deployment

-For deploying this app, it is enough to run the jar file in a machine:
+For deploying this app, it is enough to run the jar file in a machine with following command:

 ```
 java -jar .\x\y\UserManagement\backend\target\usermanagement.jar